DR437E “Governance in the High North: implications for Arctic private and public sector”

 Study location: First workshop will take place in Bodø, the second one – in Oslo

 Course coordinator: Dr. Igor Khodachek, Associate Professor at High North Center for Business and Governance, Nord University Business School

 Language of instruction: English

-Teaching semester: Spring 2022
+Teaching semester: Spring and Fall 2023

 Costs: No tuition fees.
 Doctoral students will have to pay for their travel and their stay/accommodation during the course.

-Course evaluation: Evaluation using final survey
+Course evaluation: Evaluation using final survey.

 Governance is a broad issue that is addressed, analyzed, and understood in diverging ways.
-The literature on governance has a long tradition and embraces disciplines ranging from public administration, planning, policy sciences, to economics.
+The literature on governance has a long tradition and embraces multiple disciplines ranging from public administration, through planning, public policy, to economics.
 This course will give an overview of governance and how to reflect upon it in the different contexts.
 The governance concept refers to the creation of a structure or order “which cannot be externally imposed but is the result of the interaction of a multiplicity of governing and each other influencing actors” (Kooiman and van Vliet, 1996).
 Governance is concerned with creating conditions for the ordered rule and collective action (Stocker, 1998), which in turn leads to the “creation, reinforcement, or reproduction of social norms and institutions” (Hufty, 2011).
 The theoretical reflection upon governance will be considered by stakeholder theory, legitimacy theory, institutional theory and studies of governmentality.

 The course seeks to directly contribute to furthering the development of students own research theses/dissertations, deepen their knowledge of the subject and facilitate their methodological preparedness.